jonkarrer/hair_2.0/README.md

 # Hair by Amanda 2.0

 A complete overhaul of a clients site.
 They want a moodier look with updated pictures and services.
+I have learned alot more since I did this site a year ago so I will apply more modern techniques.

 ## Table of contents